chanekarayush/Code-Crushers-Hackathon/README.md

 ## Project Description

-Welcome to Team Code Crushers' project for the Geekvishwa Hackathon!
+Welcome to Team Code Crushers' project for the Geekvishwa Hackathon! <br>
-We are excited to showcase our innovative ideas and solutions.
+We are excited to showcase our innovative ideas and solutions.  <br>
-Stay tuned for updates and progress.
+Stay tuned for updates and progress! <br>
+#### Selected Domain -
+**Environment and Sustainability**

+#### Topics Selected -
+* Carbon Footprint Calculator
+* Biodiversity Map (Animals)
+* Sustainable Lifestyle Product Catalogue

+## Project Updates

+### Week 1

+- Set up the project repository
+- Brainstormed ideas regarding Environment and Sustainability
+- Finalised Ideas regarding the same.